Screenpipe logoscreenpipe

 Browser history only covers web pages.
 Slack search only covers Slack.
 Email search only covers email.
 File search only covers files you saved.
 There's no "search everything I saw today" button.

 Until now.
-AI screen search captures your entire screen continuously, runs OCR on every frame, and lets you search across all of it — every app, every window, every tab.
+AI screen search captures your entire screen continuously, extracts text from every app via accessibility APIs (with OCR as a fallback), and lets you search across all of it — every app, every window, every tab.

 How AI Screen Search Works